fyngyrz/wtfm/users-guide.md

 to the previous nine files as they have already been processed.

-Typically then, you'll define lists and dictionaries in the global and project-specific forms if you want them to be available to every page in your project, and only on a specific page when they are only relevant to that page, keeping in mind that they do persist from then on and so will have to be re-defined if you want to use the same list or dictionary
+Typically then, you'll define lists and dictionaries in the global and project-specific CGI forms if you want them to be available to every page in your project, and only on a specific page when they are only relevant to that page, keeping in mind that they do persist from then on and so will have to be re-defined if you want to use the same list or dictionary